opentalk-mirrors/backend-services-roomserver/docs/admin/configuration.md

 #address = "127.0.0.1"
 #address = "::1"

+# The api token for internal service endpoints
+api_token = "secret"

 # The port to bind the HTTP server to (defaults to 11333)
 #port = 11333